 The letter refers to a 2013 National Survey conducted by NAPSA (National Adult Protective Services Association) showing that APS agencies in virtually all states focus on elder and dependent adult abuse and not just elder abuse.
 The benefits of this bill (data collection, trainings, and development of best practices) should be extended to adults under the age of 60 who are vulnerable to abuse and exploitation.

 Others should send a printed letter to Senator Grassley (with an e-mail copy to staff members) to express their opinions about and reasons why this bill should be amended so that it includes elder and dependent adult abuse.

-Email addresses for committee staff are:
+Email addresses for

 February 15, 2017

 Many thanks to Dr. Linda Demer (center) for all of her support over the past few years.
 This photo was taken recently at UCLA after a presentation to her students in a class focusing on autism.
 She has arranged for students to help us as interns and has taken trips with us for special events and has attended press conferences.
 We appreciate her advice to us and are grateful for her support of our nonprofit activities.

 The Disability and Abuse Project is conducting a Safe Schools Study to monitor incidents of abuse of children with disabilities at school and to create greater public awareness of the seriousness and scope of this national problem.
 To lay the foundation for the campaign, we have published a commentary by our legal director, Thomas F. Coleman, about the need for parents, disability organizations, local school boards, state legislators, and insurance companies to adopt policies and implement procedures to reduce the risk of such abuse at school.
 To access the new webpage for the Safe Schools Study, click here.